Explainable Detection of Machine Generated Music and Early Systematic Evaluation: Explainable AI

 In the qualitative analysis, we investigate the patterns and consistency of different XAI techniques by examining the explainability heatmaps of a single sample.
 Specifically, we selected a representative deepfake audio sample from the validation set where the model demonstrated high confidence (softmax probability \(>\)0.9) in its prediction.
 Using the trained model weights, we generated predictions for this sample and applied various XAI techniques to produce heatmaps, as shown in Figure \ref{fig:xai_heatmap}.
 The heatmaps highlight high-contribution regions critical to the model’s classification.
 A red-blue transparent colour map is used to visualise the magnitude and polarity of contributions.
 Red shows positive contributions, while blue represents negative ones.
 Thresholding is applied to some XAI techniques, focusing on the top 10\% of positive and negative contributions.
 Other regions are made transparent to avoid over-coverage and enhance clarity.

 Through observation of the heatmaps, we identify the following patterns.
 First, the high-contribution regions generated by different XAI techniques show a degree of consistency.
 For example, in the 0-4 second mid-frequency range and the 6-8 second low-frequency range, IG, CAM, Grad-CAM, and Occlusion all highlight similar high-contribution regions.
 This suggests that these regions are likely key to the model's classification decisions.
 Additionally, the 6-8 second low-frequency range is highlighted as a blue negative contribution region, consistent with the characteristics of the selected audio sample, a real sample correctly predicted as the positive class.
 In this case, the negative contribution regions in the heatmap represent features that the model identifies as interfering with the classification of the sample as `real music'.
 In other words, the model detects certain uneven frequency distributions and categorises these features as negative contributions correctly.
 The filtering of potentially disruptive features strengthens the model's confidence in recognising the sample as real.
 This behaviour indicates that the model can enhance its recognition of positive samples by effectively ignoring anomalous regions.
 However, from a perceptual perspective, there is a noticeable break at the 8-second mark in this sample.
 This might result from a musical variation or pause.
-Since most XAI models consider this segment negatively correlated with the positive class, it indicates that the model has not fully grasped the essence of musicality as such breaks occur frequently.
+The observation that most XAI models consider this segment negatively correlated with the positive class suggests a potential limitation: the model may interpret frequent musical breaks as spectral anomalies rather than inherent structural elements.
+This implies that the current model's decision logic might be misaligned with the essence of musicality in regards to rhythmic pauses.